 For statements of exemption filed for calendar year 2022 and beyond, the amount in subsection 2.e was reported in the prior calendar year life/health annual statement, VM-20 Reserve Supplement, Part 2, if applicable.

-3. Policies Excluded from the Life PBR Exemption:
+3. Policies and Certificates Excluded from the Life PBR Exemption:

 a.
-Universal life with secondary guarantee (ULSG) policies, or policies – other than ULSG – that contain a rider with a secondary guarantee, in which the secondary guarantee does not meet the VM-01 definition of a “non-material secondary guarantee.”
+Universal life with secondary guarantee (ULSG) policies or certificates, or policies or certificates – other than ULSG – that contain a rider with a secondary guarantee, in which the secondary guarantee does not meet the VM-01 definition of a “non-material secondary guarantee.”

-4. Each exemption, or lack of an exemption, D. subsection 1.G.D. subsection 1.G.applies only to policies issued or assumed in the current year, and it applies to all future valuation dates for those policies.
-The minimum reserve requirements for the ordinary life policies subject to the exemption are those pursuant to applicable methods required in VM-A and VM-C using the mortality as defined in VM-20 Section 3.C.1 and VM-M Section 1.H.
+4. Each exemption, or lack of an exemption, outlined in D. subsection 1.G.1 – D. subsection 1.G.3 above applies only to policies or certificates issued or assumed in the current year, and it applies to all future valuation dates for those policies or certificates.
+However, if policies or certificates did not qualify for the Life PBR Exemption during the year of issue but would have qualified for the Life PBR Exemption if the current Valuation Manual requirements had been in effect during the year of issue, then the domiciliary commissioner may allow an exemption for such policies or certificates.
+The minimum reserve requirements for the ordinary life policies, including individual certificates under group life contracts which meet all the requirements in VM-20 Section 1.B, subject to the exemption are those pursuant to applicable methods required in VM-A and VM-C using the mortality as defined in VM-20 Section 3.C.1 and VM-M Section 1.H.

 VM Change 4 – VM-20: Requirements for Principle-Based Reserves for Life Products